Claire Dean

 Boat along the Amazon to a stunning rainforest lodge where you'll experience the culture of the native Infierno community and explore the natural wonders of the Tambopata Nature Reserve.
 Paddle out into an oxbow lake to spot giant otters, learn about traditional medicines at the ethnobotanical center, see colorful parrots flock to a salt lick, and more.
 It's an amazing introduction to life in the Amazon!
 The lodge is owned and run by the Infierno Community and your stay directly supports their ongoing efforts to support local livelihoods, preserve their culture and conserve a 2,000 hectare private rainforest reserve.
 What better way to visit Peru than by directly living the culture of The Amazon indigenous people and supporting their survival in this remote region?

-Local Family, Tandopata
+Local Family, Tambopata

 Attend a Pago a La Tierra